FIGLAB/PoseOnTheGo/README.md

 Code and data for Pose-on-the-Go: Approximating User Pose with SmartphoneSensor Fusion and Inverse Kinematics

-The models and data will be available upon paper publication.
+Code and models will be coming soon!